 - Can you live without this item and thus make it easier to keep your room clutter-free and neat?

 And guess where all that extra stuff is going to live?
 Yep, your house.
 So here’s how we’re minimalist shopping for dorm room essentials to avoid overbuying and waste.
-I created a list of things we’re buying and things we are not buying.

 Buy List:

 - Mattress Topper – I bought the 3-inch Cadillac mattress topper.
 Because I believe that quality sleep and his health are important so I did not cut corners here.
+Keep in mind that dorm rooms are a Twin XL size so the mattress topper, sheets and comforter will not fit normal twin beds in the future.

 - Mattress Pad and Bamboo Sheets – Again, sleep is not the place to save money.
 I chose a high quality mattress pad and the bamboo sheets he loves.
 And since he knows how to do laundry, one set of sheets is enough.

 - All-Purpose Cleaner and Micro-Fiber Cloth – Keep it simple.
 We’re packing one simple solution that will clean every surface.
+He also liked having a Swiffer for the laminate floors.
+When we visit, we bring our Dyson Stick-Vac for the boys to use too.

 Not Buy List: